-Met-Chem also completed a pit design to show the opportunity beyond the 25-year horizon of the Feasibility Study (In-Pit Mineral Resources beyond the Project life).
+A pit design was also completed in order to show the opportunity beyond the 25-year horizon of the Feasibility Study (In-Pit Mineral Resources beyond the Project Life).
 This open pit which followed the Revenue Factor - 1.00 pit from the pit optimization analysis contains an additional 58.1 Mt of Measured and Indicated Mineral Resources at a grade of 16.30% Cg beyond the 25-year open pit.
-Table 5 presents the incremental tonnages and grades within this open pit which can be mined at an incremental strip ratio of 1.43:1.
+Table 1-4 presents the incremental tonnages and grades within this open pit which can be mined at an incremental strip ratio of 1.43:1.